 I am a Lecturer Understandable Autonomous Systems and a member of the Glasgow Systems Section (GLASS) of the School of Computing Science in the University of Glasgow.
 Previously I have lectured Software Engineering at the Department of Computing, School of Computing, Engineering and Built Environment, Glasgow Caledonian University and Computing Science at the Department of Computer Science, Heriot Watt University

-My research is mainly focused around large scale and complex systems engineering.
-As a member of the Glasgow Systems Section (GLASS) I am currently working on the AnyScale Applications EPSRC funded project under the supervision of Dr Jeremy Singer.
+My research is mainly focused around large scale, complex, information systems engineering.
+I have previously worked in GLASS as an RSE/SE Entreprise Fellow and on the AnyScale Applications EPSRC funded project under the supervision of Dr Jeremy Singer.